mitranim/atril/notes.md

 lot of nodes but later only needs a few, the stashed nodes only gunk up the memory.
 Might want to keep track and discard nodes that have been unused for many phases (keeping an average index as an integer should be enough).

+Consider ways to localise reflow.
+Currently we reflow from each root.
+For inputs, it would be great if we could figure out that the given reflow is caused by an input event somewhere at the bottom of the tree, and reflow only that part.
+Might be the biggest performance improvement we can make.

 # Transclusion semantics